Episode 23

 About the CarePortal: careimpact.ca/careportal

 DONATE!
-Help connect and equip more churches across Canada to effectively journey well in community with children and families: careimpact.ca/donate
+Help connect and equip more churches across Canada to effectively journey well in community with the most vulnerable: careimpact.ca/donate

 Transcript